bdrdavies/mono-cbp/docs/api_reference.md

 **Behavior:**
 - Light curves are inverted to ensure detected events are injected transits, not real signals
-- Gaps in light curves are temporarily filled to allow injections across gaps
 - Each test uses a randomly selected injection time from the available light curve
 - Per-model recovery statistics are automatically saved to `{output_file}_stats.csv`
 - Per-model statistics are also accessible via `injector.stats` after completion